mroman42/walters/README.md

 # The collected works of R. F. C. Walters

+These are collected works of R. F. C. Walters (Bob Walters).
 Please inform us of any inaccuracies or missing works by either email or opening an "issue" on the GitHub repository.